bogadrian/gatsby-final/src/posts/the-most-reactish-error.md

 “You can’t move away from a component to another component into your app and try to set the state in that component, if some operation is still going on and the component is still there (is un-mounted)”.

-Let’s be very clear: A operation is still going on is an asynchronous operation all the time!
+Let’s be very clear: A operation that is still going on is an asynchronous operation, almost all the times!

 An operation that is still pending waiting for an answer (resolve or reject) to come back from somewhere!

 Now the second part: when a component is mounted and when it is unmounted?